- Stonehenge - Rock of Ages

 Make sure to click on the Additional Info and Related Video tabs for more details...

 David is President and Co-Founder of PlanetHop! and has spent much of the past 15 years traveling the world for business and pleasure.
-The following article has been adapted from a travel journal he kept during a 2-year jaunt around the world.
+The following article has been adapted from the travel journal that he kept during his trip to South America and Antarctica.